biodiversity-cz/ELN-examples/README.md

 cd RSpace
 docker-compose up -d --build
 ```
+First startup takes again approx 10min.
+Login with the username *sysadmin1* and the password *sysWisc23!*

 Instance exposed on port 8003, according the hostname see above and pay attention to:
 * RSpace/deployment.properties:14